Deputy William G. Truesdale

 End of Watch: January 27, 1981

-William G. Truesdale was born on July 29, 1933.
+William G. Truesdale was born in South Carolina on July 29, 1933.
 Bill joined the Navy, serving during the Korean War, and began his career in public safety working as a shore patrolman.
 He later worked for the Fairmount Heights Police Department in Maryland and later at Lorton prison with the District of Columbia Department of Corrections.
 In 1973, he became a deputy with the Alexandria Sheriff’s Office.

 During his first years, Deputy Truesdale worked in the jail, then housed in the 500 block of Princess Street.
 He was well-liked and respected by his colleagues and even by many inmates, whom he could calm during times of unrest at the overcrowded jail.
 In 1980, Deputy Truesdale began a new assignment, providing security at the courthouse.

 On January 27, 1981, three prisoners appeared in court and one of them, Wilbert Lee Evans, who was facing robbery and murder charges in North Carolina, became disorderly.
 Deputy Truesdale immediately stepped in to quell the disturbance.
 Later, around 3:25 p.m., as Deputy Truesdale escorted Evans and two other prisoners back into the jail, Evans grabbed Deputy Truesdale’s gun from his possession.
 Evans fired the .38-caliber revolver, shooting Deputy Truesdale in the chest.
 Deputy Truesdale fell back and down the steps outside the jail.
 Evans then fired at his own handcuffs, freeing himself and the prisoner he was manacled to.